 Useful Tips on How to Manage Your Nonprofit's Donor Data

-Now you know all about what you can do with a great donor CMS like Funraise.
-But how do you make the most of that valuable data?
+How do you make the most of valuable donor data?
 Your donor base and volunteers breathe life into your organization.
-They keep your lights on, provide all the hands necessary to handle your fun runs and bake sales, and help support your mission.
 The more you know about them, the better chance you have at cultivating flourishing relationships.
-So, what exactly should you know about these people?
+So, you've got to get detailed about what you're learning and how you use it.

 You may think all you need is a name and email address.
 While that’s a good start, there’s so much more to discover about your donors!
 If you aren’t doing it already, this is a good time to consider starting some prospect research.